Naotsun19B/DeprecatedReminder-Document/README.md

 ## Description

-A plugin that allows you to set due date for code, actors, etc., and manage items that have expired due date.
+This plugin allows you to set reminders for code and assets and manage the reminders that have been set.
-You can detect when the due date has expired and generate an error or display a warning when compiling or cooking.
+Overdue items can trigger warnings or errors at compile time or cook time.

 ## Requirement